opensumi/docs/docs/develop/how-to-design-module.en.md

 order: 2
 ---

-This article mainly introduces the idea of building modules, based on the OpenSumi system, to extend the functionality of the native framework, for the creation of modules and specific practices can refer to our [classic case](./sample/overview), which has some basic ideas and practices for creating specific modules.
+This article mainly introduces the idea of building modules, based on the OpenSumi system, aiming to extend native framework functionalities.
+The creation of modules and specific practices can refer to our [classic case](./sample/overview), which basic ideas and practices for creating specific modules.

 ## Know about Dependency Injection